-9.6 Exemptions: Whenever a request for information is received it will be reviewed with consideration given to whether one of the exemptions set out in the Act applies.
+- 9.4 Responding to requests: Any request made to the QET will be complied with in accordance with the time limits in the Act.
+For schools, this is 20 school days (i.e. not including weekends, holidays or school closure days) or 60 working days if this is shorter.
+The school will inform the DPO of the request. - 9.5 Charges: The QET will respond to most requests free of charge, and only charge where significant costs are incurred.
+The school may choose to charge a fee for complying with requests for information under FOI.
+The fees will be calculated according to FOI regulations and the person notified of the charge before information is supplied.
+The QET reserve the right to refuse to supply information where the cost of doing so exceeds the statutory maximum. - 9.6 Exemptions: Whenever a request for information is received it will be reviewed with consideration given to whether one of the exemptions set out in the Act applies.
 Common exemptions include the data protection of others, confidentiality, the request going beyond the costs limit and prejudice being caused to the effective conduct of public affairs.
 There are other exemptions that may also be relevant.
-Where an exemption is being relied on to prevent disclosure of information, we would inform you that this is the case in our refusal notice.

-9.7 Publication scheme:

-The Quantock Education Trust has adopted the Information Commissioner's model publication scheme.
-To sit alongside this, The Quantock Education Trust has a guide to information document which sets out what information Quantock Education Trust will make available and how it can be accessed.

-- 9.8 Complaints: Anyone who has made an FOI request to the Quantock Education Trust and who is not happy with the response that has been received can have an internal review of how their request has been handled.
+Where an exemption is being relied on to prevent disclosure of information, we would inform you that this is the case in our refusal notice. - 9.7 Publication scheme: The QET has adopted the Information Commissioner's model publication scheme and explanatory note, stating what information can be accessed and the process for accessing information.
+The publication scheme and explanatory note can be found here. - 9.8 Complaints: Anyone who has made an FOI request to the QET and who is not happy with the response that has been received can have an internal review of how their request has been handled.
 This will be generally carried out by a senior member of staff who was not involved in the initial request response.
 If a requester wishes to have an internal review, this should be requested within two months of the initial decision being communicated.
 Once an internal review request is received, we aim to conclude the review and communicate the outcome of this within 20 school days.
-Following an internal review, if the requester is still not happy with the response, they have the right to complaint to the Information Commissioner's Office. - 9.9 The process and record keeping for FOI requests is given in Appendix 6.
+Following an internal review, if the requester is still not happy with the response, they have the right to complain to the Information Commissioner's Office. - 9.9 The process and record keeping for FOI requests is given in Appendix 6.

-Data security
+10. Data security